ArthurFDLR/arthurfdlr.github.io/content/featured/OpenHand/index.md

 showInProjects: true
 ---

 The OpenHand application is built on top of the full-body pose estimator [OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose).
-It eases hand keypoints datasets creation and poses classification live experiments.
-You can also integrate your own TensorFlow model trained on the available dataset of more than two dozen categories.
+It eases datasets creation and real-time classification.
+The user can also integrate his own TensorFlow model trained on the available dataset of more than two dozen categories.